-(a) the term "Japan", when used in a geographical sense, means all the territory of Japan, including its territorial sea, in which the laws relating to Japanese tax are in force, and all the area beyond its territorial sea, including the sea-bed and subsoil thereof, over which Japan has jurisdiction in accordance with international law and in which the laws relating to Japanese tax are in force;
+- (a) the term "Mexico" means the United Mexican States and, when used in a geographical sense, it means all the territory of the United Mexican States, including its territorial sea, in which the laws relating to Mexican tax are in force, and all the area beyond its territorial sea, including the sea-bed and subsoil thereof, over which the United Mexican States has jurisdiction within the extent and terms of international law and in which the laws relating to Mexican tax are in force; - (b) the term "Japan", when used in a geographical sense, means all the territory of Japan, including its territorial sea, in which the laws relating to Japanese tax are in force, and all the area beyond its territorial sea, including the sea-bed and subsoil thereof, over which Japan has jurisdiction in accordance with international law and in which the laws relating to Japanese tax are in force;

-- (b) the term "Israel" means the State of Israel and, when used in a geographical sense, means all the territory of the State of Israel including the territorial waters and any area outside such territorial waters, within which Israel may exercise sovereignty, and, with respect to the area outside its territorial waters, jurisdiction over the exploration and exploitation of the natural, biological and mineral resources existing in the sea waters, sea-bed and subsoil of these waters, in accordance with international law and the laws of Israel; - (c) the terms "a Contracting State" and "the other Contracting State" mean Japan or Israel, as the context requires; - (e) the term "person" includes an individual, a company and any other body of persons; - (f) the term "company" means any body corporate or any entity which is treated as a body corporate for tax purposes; - (g) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (h) the term "nationals" means all individuals possessing the nationality of either Contracting State and all juridical persons created or organized under the laws of that Contracting State and all organizations without juridical personality treated for the purposes of tax of that Contracting State as juridical persons created or organized under the laws of that Contracting State; - (i) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; and
+- (c) the terms "a Contracting State" and "the other Contracting State" mean Japan or Mexico, as the context requires; - (e) the term "person" includes an individual, a company and any other body of persons; - (f) the term "company" means any body corporate or any entity which is treated as a body corporate for tax purposes; - (g) the terms "enterprise of a Contracting State" and "enterprise of the other Contracting State" mean respectively an enterprise carried on by a resident of a Contracting State and an enterprise carried on by a resident of the other Contracting State; - (h) the term "international traffic" means any transport by a ship or aircraft operated by an enterprise of a Contracting State, except when the ship or aircraft is operated solely between places in the other Contracting State; - (i) the term "nationals" means: - (i) in the case of Japan, all individuals possessing the nationality of Japan and all juridical persons created or organized under the laws of Japan and all organizations without juridical personality treated for the purposes of Japanese tax as juridical persons created or organized under the laws of Japan; - (ii) in the case of Mexico, all individuals possessing the nationality of Mexico and any legal person or association deriving its status as such from the laws in force in Mexico; and - (j) the term "competent authority" means: - (i) in the case of Mexico, the Ministry of Finance and Public Credit; - (ii) in the case of Japan, the Minister of

-- (j) the term "competent authority" means: - (i) in the case of Japan, the Minister of Finance or his authorized representative; - (ii) in the case of Israel, the Minister of Finance or his authorized representative.
+Finance or his authorized representative.

-2. As regards the application of this Convention by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning which it has under the laws of that Contracting State concerning the taxes to which this Convention applies.
+2. As regards the application of this Convention at any time by a Contracting State, any term not defined therein shall, unless the context otherwise requires, have the meaning which it has at that time under the laws of that Contracting State for the purposes of the taxes to which this Convention applies, any meaning under the applicable tax laws of that Contracting State prevailing over a meaning given to the term under other laws of that Contracting State.

-1. For the purposes of this Convention, the term "resident of a Contracting State" means any person who, under the laws of that Contracting State, is liable to tax therein by reason of his domicile, residence, place of head or main office, place of incorporation, place of management or any other criterion of a similar nature.
+1. For the purposes of this Convention, the term "resident of a Contracting State" means any person who, under the laws of that Contracting State, is liable to tax therein by reason of his domicile, residence, place of head or main office, place of management or any other criterion of a similar nature.
+This term, however, does not include any person who is liable to tax in that Contracting State in respect only of income from sources in that Contracting State.

-2. Where by reason of the provisions of paragraph 1 an individual is a resident of both Contracting States, then this case shall be determined in accordance with the following rules:
+2. Where by reason of the provisions of paragraph 1 of this Article an individual is a resident of both Contracting States, then the case shall be determined in accordance with the following rules: